yansun1996/CSE258-Recommender-Systems/README.md

 Using Logistic Regression and SVM to predict the reviews' helpfulness rated by other user

-Feature include review time, review Readability and TF-IDF.
+Features include review time, review Readability and TF-IDF.